Introduction

 Single Sign-On (SSO)

-Single sign-on allows organization administrators to require users to authenticate through a specific identity provider, ensuring that only users with valid corporate credentials can access the organization's account.
+Single sign-on allows organization administrators to require users to authenticate through an approved identity provider before accessing organization data.

 Supported SSO Providers